Australian Cruise Academy

 2. SELECT FORWARD GEAR.

 3. Turn your steering as far as you can to push the back of you boat up-river.
 Keep full power pushing.
-Your down river bow may move off.
+Your down river bow may move off and boat turn.

 4. YES.
 Tell people on the back to go to the other side.